The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/faq.md

 > *Q: Why does our BiS not follow the stat priority?*

 A: Because of stat tiering and how it works together with our rotation, our rotation simulation brought out this exact combination of materia to be a higher average DPS value than fully following our stat priority.
-If you want to know more about the math behind stats and stat tiering, go to the sub stats tier list up above by the spreadsheets.
+If you want to know more about the math behind stats and stat tiering, go to the sub stats tier list linked [here](http://bit.ly/substats).

 > *Q: Does Kassatsu  % damage affect Hyosho and Goka?*